ibm-cloud-docs/monitoring/launch.md

 | `{{site.data.keyword.mon_full_notm}}` | Service role: Writer      | Allows the user to launch the Web UI and view metrics in the Web UI.  |
 {: caption="Table 1.
 IAM policies" caption-side="top"}

-For more information on how to configure these policies for a user, see [Granting permissions to launch the Sysdig UI or to make REST API calls](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam_grant).
+For more information on how to configure these policies for a user, see [Granting permissions to launch the monitoring UI or to make REST API calls](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam_grant).

 ## Launch the Monitor web UI through the {{site.data.keyword.cloud_notm}} UI